AdobeDocs/commerce-operations.en/help/configuration/cli/manage-cache.md

 >[!INFO]
 >
->Starting in version 2.2, you can only enable or disable cache types using the command line while running Magento in production mode.
-If running Magento in developer mode, you can enable or disable cache types using the command line or manually.
+>Starting in version 2.2, you can only enable or disable cache types using the command line while running Commerce in production mode.
+If running Commerce in developer mode, you can enable or disable cache types using the command line or manually.
 Before doing so, you must manually make `<magento_root>/app/etc/env.php` writeable by the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-system-perms.html).

 You can clean (also referred to as _flush_ or _refresh_) cache types using either the command line or the Admin.